Hanabi162/Project_Automate_YOLOv8/README.md

 - **Source Path:** Path to the folder containing images for prediction.
 - **Output Path:** Path where the results will be saved.

-## Contributing
-Feel free to contribute by submitting issues or pull requests.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact
-For any questions or suggestions, please contact [Your Name] at [Your Email].